God’s Plan and The Three Rebellions

 God divided people (Gentiles) into all the nations (Genesis 10:5, 32).

-God confuses their language and as a punishment disinherits the nations.
+God confuses their language (Genesis 11:6-7) and as a punishment disinherits the nations over to the rule of the “sons of God”.
 (Deuteronomy 32:8–9).

-Yet God keeps a portion for Himself: Israel.
+Yet God keeps a portion for Himself: Jacob (Deuteronomy 32:10)

-➡️ When man refuses to submit to God’s order, God scatters—but He also begins a new plan.
+➡️ When man refuses to submit to God’s order, God scatters and disinherits - but His plan remains.

 God Continues Through Abram (Deut.
 32:10)